Human Resource Development Group

 18. AWARD OF FELLOWSHIP AND RELEASE OF GRANTS

 The Fellowship will be awarded to the selected applicants by a formal letter giving details of the grant and the conditions governing it, under intimation to the University/Institution, which forwarded their applications.
-The offer should be availed within one year in case of JRFs and six (6) months for SRF/RA from the date mentioned in the award letter.
-The grant money is payable in one or two installments during the financial year on presentation of claim bill, in triplicate, in prescribed proforma (Annexure VI) duly signed by the Finance Officer/Head of the Institution.
-The first payment will be made after the receipt of the joining report of the fellow along with other necessary documents as mentioned in the award letter, through the Guide duly forwarded by the Executive Authority of the institute in whose favour the grant is to be released.
-Subsequent annual payments will be made only after receipt of (a) the progress report of the Research Fellow in the prescribed proforma (Annexure-V) for the period ending 31 March and previous one year report, (b) statement of accounts of expenditure incurred during the current financial year ending 31 March, along with the claim bill for the next financial year from the concerned institution.
+The offer should be availed within two years in case of JRFs and six (6) months for SRF/RA from the date mentioned in the award letter.
+The grant money is payable in four installment (quarterly basis) during the financial year on presentation of claim bill, in triplicate, in prescribed proforma (Annexure-VI) duly signed by the Finance Officer/Head of the Institution.
+The first payment (installment) will be made after the receipt of the joining report of the fellow along with other necessary documents as mentioned in the award letter, through the Guide duly forwarded by the Executive Authority of the institute in whose favour the grant is to be released.
+Subsequent annual payments (on quarterly basis) will be made only after receipt of (a) the progress report of the Research Fellow in the prescribed proforma (Annexure-IV) for the period ending 31 March and previous one year report, (b) utilization certificate (Annexure-IX), and statement of receipt and payment (statement of accounts) (Annexure-X) incurred during the financial year ending 31 March, along with the claim bill for the next financial year from the concerned institution.
 The sponsor Institution/University may advance money for payment of stipend to the fellow and to meet the contingent expenditure on his/her joining the fellowship for subsequent years, which may be adjusted subsequently on receipt of the grants from the CSIR for the Fellowship.
-The unspent amount of earlier payments on account of stipend will be adjusted in making the fresh payment.
+The unspent amount of earlier payments and Interest Earned by Institutions/Universities on Grants released by CSIR for fellowships/associateships has to be refunded to CSIR at the end of a financial year or has to be adjusted while submitting/making the fresh claims for payment.
 The accounts should be maintained on ledger type system by the grantee Institution for the Research Fellow (Annexure-VII).
 The university/Institution shall be responsible for proper utilization of grant and for rendering the account to the CSIR-HRD Group.

 19. CONTINGENT GRANT